colomemaria/community-paper/src/data_preprocessing/Lasry/README.md

 # Lasry Preprocessing - ScRNAseq Analysis of Bone Marrow from Healthy and AML Individuals
 This repository contains the preprocessing pipeline and analysis steps for the single-cell RNA sequencing (scRNAseq) data obtained from bone marrow samples of healthy and AML (acute myeloid leukemia) individuals.
-The raw data used in this study was sourced from publicly available datasets [Lasry, et al. 2022](https://www.nature.com/articles/s43018-022-00480-0) along with annotation files, were downloaded from [GSE185381](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE185381).
+The raw data used in this study was sourced from publicly available dataset [Lasry, et al. 2022](https://www.nature.com/articles/s43018-022-00480-0) along with annotation files and downloaded from [GSE185381](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE185381).

 ## Data Preprocessing Steps